Lesson 5: Increasing Concurrency¶

 Let’s step through each change in turn.

-The following line imports ValveDriver
+The following line imports ValveDriver:

 import unqualified ValveDriver

-into scope.
+This brings the declaration of ValveStatus into scope.
 The following line is the amended signal

 declaration: